 HMRC workers to strike in jobs row

-Tax workers have started a series of fresh strikes in a long-running dispute over job losses and office closures.
+Tax workers are to stage a series of fresh strikes in a long-running dispute over job losses and office closures.

 Members of the Public and Commercial Services union (PCS) will take part in walkouts over the next three days, threatening disruption to the work of HM Revenue and Customs (HMRC).